The views from the summit of Alta

 Alta Peak is a classic summit that is located in the Alpine Lakes Region.
 Home to stellar views, Alta Peak is popular destination for those want to bag a beautful peak along with checking out the amazing Rachel Lake.
 One of the major advantages of this mountain is that it is only 12 miles roundtrip and the technical difficulty of this peak during summer is barely Class 2, with only one small section of exposure on a narrow ridge near the top.
+In summer this narrow ridge will only require one to use a little caution on their way to the summit.
+However with a coating of snow this mountain can get very sketchy very quick.
 It is an ideal late summer-early fall summit to go for because the trail up is then snowfree and the berries are out towards the high country.

 There are excellent views on this summit.
 You can go through an entire roll of film from this summit.
 These amazing views include Rainier, Glacier, Sloan, Hibox, Chikamin, Thomson and most all the peaks in the vicinity.
 Most who summit Alta agree that it is one of the most beautiful summits in this region in terms of great views.